mlrun/mlrun/README.md

 <p align="left"><img src="docs/_static/images/MLRun-logo.png" alt="MLRun logo" width="150"/></p>

-*The Open-Source MLOps Orchestration Framework*

-MLRun is an open-source MLOps framework that offers an integrative approach to managing your machine-learning pipelines from early development through model development to full pipeline deployment in production.
-MLRun offers a convenient abstraction layer to a wide variety of technology stacks while empowering data engineers and data scientists to define the feature and models.

-## MLRun - The Open Source MLOps Orchestration
+## MLRun - The Open Source MLOps Orchestration Framework

 MLRun enables production pipeline design using a modular strategy, where the different parts contribute to a continuous, automated, and far simpler path from research and development to scalable production pipelines, without refactoring code, adding glue logic, or spending significant efforts on data and ML engineering.